TSoGiants/COMP2101-Embedded-Systems/README.md

 ### Notes from Standing Meeting (9/27/19)

-Dr. F floated the idea of building our own PCB / kit for the course, but Mr. Dugie found a good kit from a reputable manufacturer (Elegoo) that should have the contents, price point, and longevity that we need for this class: https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4 Basing our discussion around this kit, we decided upon the following tentative lesson schedule:
+Dr. F floated the idea of building our own PCB / kit for the course, but Mr. Dugie found [a good kit from a reputable manufacturer (Elegoo)](https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4) that should have the contents, price point, and longevity that we need for this class.
+Basing our discussion around this kit, we decided upon the following tentative lesson schedule:

 1) General intro to IDE / blink / basics
 2) Digital input (buttons and leds)